wearerequired/traduttore/docs/cli.md

 wp traduttore build <project>
 ```

 Language packs will automatically be updated when the translations change.
 This WP-CLI command is mostly for debugging / testing.
+Use the `--force` flag to force ZIP file generation, even if there were no changes since the last build.

 ## Update translations from GitHub